 - Book Club for Activity Days.
 Michelle Mullis of Ogden, Utah “had been teaching her 11-year-old daughter Anna and other children in a book club about Corrie ten Boom and the role she played in helping Jewish refugees in Holland during World War II.”
 The book is called The Hiding Place.
 That book club inspiration, plus the announcement of the “I Was A Stranger” initiative by Sister Linda K. Burton, led the children to collect items for hygiene kits for the Utah Refugee Center.
 Would your girls like to read a compelling book for an Activity Days book club?

 - Geography study.
 What countries do the refugees in your area come from?
-Or how much do your children know about Syria, with 13.5 million refugees, including 6 million children (as of Feb 2016), making Syria the largest displacement crisis globally? (see UN report) The Church News article continues: “Once you have found a community or a country that resonates with you, you can take that deeper dive and look at the cultural aspects of the country and the people from there.”
+Or how much do your children know about Syria, with 13.5 million refugees, including 6 million children (as of Feb 2016, the most recent date for which figures are easily available), making Syria the largest displacement crisis globally? (see UN report) The Church News article continues: “Once you have found a community or a country that resonates with you, you can take that deeper dive and look at the cultural aspects of the country and the people from there.”
 “Study their food, traditions, and the way they celebrate holidays or their religious differences.
 Helping children become informed propels them forward in service, Sister Mullins said.
 After looking at photos of the refugee camps and seeing how some refugees live, ‘the kids were ready to do whatever they could to help.'”